notion-enhancer/notion-enhancer.github.io/getting-started/installation.md

 As it is a modified version of the Notion app, it is unsigned.
 It may be detected as malware or unable to be opened.
-To fix this, try follow
-[Apple's official instructions](https://support.apple.com/en-us/HT202491).
+To fix this, try following [Apple's official instructions](https://support.apple.com/en-us/HT202491).

 ### ![](../assets/tux.svg){.inline-icon .mr-1} Linux